percona/everest-doc/docs/install/installEverest.md

         ?
 What operators do you want to install?
 MySQL, MongoDB, PostgreSQL
         ```

-    Alternatively, you can create multi-namepaces in the headless mode:
+    Alternatively, you can set multiple namepaces in the headless mode:

     ```sh
     everestctl install --namespace <namespace-name> --namespace <namespace-name> --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard